kingtor69/themilongaproject.com/README.md

 # The Milonga Project
-## An informational website about an illustrated audio play
+An informational website about an illustrated audio play.
-### Capstone II project for Tor Kingdon in Springboard's Career Track Software Engineering Boot Camp
+Capstone II project for Tor Kingdon in Springboard's Career Track Software Engineering Boot Camp.

 ## FRONT END
 The front end was started with Create React App with all other code written exclusively by Tor Kingdon with the exception of packages (see `package.json`), contact form and newsletter signup form which both use code as noted.